check-spelling/zephyr/doc/services/tfm/integration.rst

     * 0x0030_9000 NV counters area (4 KB)
     * 0x0030_A000 Unused (984 KB)

-``mps2/an521`` will be passed in to Tf-M as the board target, specified via :kconfig:option:`CONFIG_TFM_BOARD`.
+``mps2/an521`` will be passed into Tf-M as the board target, specified via :kconfig:option:`CONFIG_TFM_BOARD`.